mehmetgir/ip-range-calculator/README.md

 1. Open the script in a Python editor or IDE.

-2. Replace the `network_address` variable with the network address you want to calculate the IP range for.
+2. Replace the `network_address` variable with the network address you want to calculate the IP Subnet for.

 3. Run the script.